TomChristensen474/3D-Printer-to-AutoSprayer/README.md

 ## The Code - what does it do?
 It can be a little overwhelming for some to dive into a repo and try and decipher what all the code does without a little extra explanation so I thought I'd provide that here:

 There are two main components to the code provided.
 In the ```gcode_generation``` folder you will find code for a simple script to spray an even coat across a specific area as this was my goal for the project.
-(I used masking to create the pattern for the circuits I wanted to make using sprayed functional inks).
+(I used my 3D modeling software to create a mask on top of my print in the pattern for the circuit I wanted to make using sprayed functional inks).
 However the ```GCODE_writer``` class is provided and can be adapted or modified to spray more complex patterns or images.
+The ```spray_an_area.py``` python script contains arguments that are listed in the [relevant section](#run-the-code).

 In the ```arduino_sketches``` folder you will find two very similar scripts with the purpose of controlling the activation of a servo. ```automatic_spray.py``` is an example script that controls the spraying automatically from aforementioned G-code instructions for turning the fan on-and-off. ```button_spray.py``` is an alternative example where spraying can be manually controlled by button-press in the event that alternative printers do not provide as easy access to fan control as with the Ender 3 VS SE (I assume most will as print-heads must be cooled somehow).